gjcooper/VAULT/07_output/Processing in Preference.md

 How would this be extended to multiple options?
 For forced choice it could be the difference between attribute levels, but how would a neither option work.

+# From the associated mindmap

+### Structure of Paper
+- Information Processing in multi-attribute consumer choice
+  - Decision strategies in the literature (see [[assumptions for decision strategies]])
+  - Approaches to discriminating between decision strategies (see [[process tracing]], [[Random Utility Model|RUM]])
+- 5 Models of Information processing in 2 attribute choice (taken from [[SFT of DCE]])
+  - Parallel SFT Inspired models (Parallel Self terminating, Parallel Exhaustive)
+  - Parallel SFT complements (First Past the Post, Maximal Information Decisions)
+  - The SFT inspired Coactive model
+- Modelling Information Processing (looking at you [[LBA]])
+  - LBA for complex decision making
+  - LBA for Information Processing
+- LBA for multi-attribute choice
+- Dirichlet selection between models (see [[Dirichlet process]]]] and [[navarro2006modeling|Modeling individual differences using Dirichlet processes]])
+  - Possible approaches to choosing between IP models in individuals data
+  - The dirichlet process
+- Veridical Choice Data (from [[Veridical task]])
+  - Experiment review
+  - Show
+  - Fitting the model to Veridical Data
+  - Results
+  - Discussion
+- Preferential Choice Data (from [[Preferential task]])
+  - Experiment Design/Rationale
+  - Methods
+  - Summary results showing thresholding procedure had reasonable effect
+  - Modelling results
+  - Discussion
+- General Discussion
+  - Veridical vs Preferential
+  - Limitations and Opportunities

+### Appendices
+- Estimation approach, Implementation?
+- Model Recovery
+- Parameter Recovery
+### Notes
+- Accept mostly using one strat, reject using the other
+  - Selective Influence
+  - Is the model really doing what I say it is doing
+- Following a similar approach (Intro)
+  - Link verbal descriptions of the information processing with the decision strategies
+  - Follow on to 2 attr 1 option
+- Maybe swap 2 or 3  or drop LBA from 2?
+  - LBA is just the tool used.
+(Could have been other accumulation ...)
+  - Approach taken is to swap 2 and 3 as well as dropping LBA specifics
+- Check on reject condition (whether that was run)